brains-and-beards/mimic-docs/basics/create-first-project.md

 in this panel you can set the _path_ of the endpoint, the details of the request and of the response.

-On the top bar you can see the current path of this enpoint, at the moment it is the default value set automatically.
+In the top bar you can see the current path of this endpoint, at the moment it is the default value set automatically.

 You will see all details of this panel on the next sections: **Sending Api Request** and **Response options**.